mahlberg-lab/clic/docs/cliccorpora.rst

 the texts by picking the corpora from a drop-down list or typing their names into a textbox.
-For example, in the Concordance tool, once you have clicked on the Concordance tab, a textbox labeled **'Search the corpora'** will appear (for more information on the Concordance tab, see Section 5.2), as illustrated in the two figures.
+For example, in the Concordance tool, once you have clicked on the Concordance tab, a textbox labeled **'Search the corpora'** will appear (see the :ref:`Concordance` section), as illustrated in :numref:`figure-corpora-select` and :numref:`figure-corpora-select_2`.

+.. _figure-corpora-select:
 .. figure:: images/figure-corpora-select.png
-   :alt: figure-corpora-select

-   Selecting corpora in the Concordance tab (same procedure in Subsets and Clusters; for Keywords see Section 5.5)
+   Selecting corpora in the Concordance tab (same procedure in Subsets and Clusters; see the :ref:`Keywords` section on how to select target and reference corpora)

+.. _figure-corpora-select_2:
 .. figure:: images/figure-corpora-select_2.png
-   :alt: figure-corpora-select_2

    The dropdown menu for selecting corpora